ab003laa/Speech-Categoriz/README.md

 Calculates the user's rank based on the score.

 ## Technologies Used
-React: A JavaScript library for building user interfaces.
+React.js : A JavaScript library for building user interfaces.
 Express.js: A web application framework for Node.js.
 CORS: A middleware for Express.js to enable cross-origin resource sharing.
 JSON: Data format for storing the word list and scores.